 Wedding times by appointment Monday to Saturday 9am to 1pm.

-please contact me for more details on weddings and places to stay in the area.
+If you want, you can contact me for more details on weddings and places to stay in the area.

 As one of the highest hilltop towns in Tuscany and its steep streets up to the main piazza, you’ll need to leave your Jimmy choo’s at home or at least carry them up with you!
 Montepulciano has also been home to some famous films, the English Patient was filmed here as was the New Moon from the Twilight series.
 The main piazza which is home to the Cathedral and the Town hall, has lovely bars where you can catch your breath after the long climb to the top and relax and watch the world go by and admire the impressive Renaissance Palazzi .